maoberlehner/markus-oberlehner-net/content/blog/building-a-renderless-recaptcha-v3-form-component-with-vue.md

 +++
 date = "2019-01-06T07:04:04+02:00"
-title = "Building a Renderless reCAPTCHA v3 Form Component with Vue.js" description = "Learn how to build a reusable form component which handles loading and error logic and is secured by reCAPTCHA v3 with the “renderless components” approach." intro = "The modern frontend stack is all about reusable components.
+title = "Building a Renderless reCAPTCHA v3 Form Component with Vue.js" description = "Learn how to build a reCAPTCHA v3 powered reusable form component which handles loading and error logic with the “renderless components” approach." intro = "The modern frontend stack is all about reusable components.
 The renderless component pattern is one of the most elegant ways of how to build highly reusable components.
 Today we'll build a renderless component for handling form submission, loading and error logic in a generic and reusable way.
 Additionally we'll take a look at how we can use the new reCAPTCHA v3 to secure our form from spam submissions..." draft = false categories = ["Development"]